Ben-Edwards44/cmd-find/README.md

 ## An incorrect command is outputted

-cmd_find works better if short descriptions that directly describe what a command does are used.
+cmd-find works better if short descriptions that directly describe what a command does are used.

-- Use `cmd_find 3 "list all files in a directory"`
+- Use `cmd-find 3 "list all files in a directory"`
-- Do not use `cmd_find 3 "I want a command that lists the files in a directory"`
+- Do not use `cmd-find 3 "I want a command that lists the files in a directory"`

-cmd_find can only find commands within **page 1** of the [Linux man pages](https://github.com/mkerrisk/man-pages) or those covered by the `help` command.
+cmd-find can only find commands within **page 1** of the [Linux man pages](https://github.com/mkerrisk/man-pages) or those covered by the `help` command.

 If the command you are looking for is not within this list, it will not be found by the tool.